 AAV vectors are generally limited as a delivery vehicle by the size of their genetic cargo, which is restricted to approximately 4,700 base pairs of genetic code.
 The use of minigenes seeks to deliver a smaller but still functional form of a larger gene packaged into a standard-size AAV delivery vector.
-The goal of minigene therapy is to deliver a gene expressing a protein that, although different from the naturally occurring protein, is nonetheless functional for purposes of treating the associated disease.
+The goal of minigene therapy is to deliver a gene expressing a protein that, although smaller than the naturally occurring protein, is nonetheless functional for purposes of treating the associated disease.

-We are funding several sponsored research programs at UMMS seeking to use a minigene approach to develop new gene therapies for several orphan IRDs.
+We are funding several sponsored research programs at the University of Massachusetts Medical School, or UMMS, seeking to use a minigene approach to develop new gene therapies for several orphan IRDs.
 The following is a summary of these minigene programs and their status:

 - miniCEP290 (LCA10): This program, which we refer to as the miniCEP290 program, is targeting LCA10, which is associated with mutations in the CEP290 gene.
 In July 2019, we entered into a license agreement with the University of Massachusetts, or UMass, for exclusive development and commercialization rights to this program.
-The sponsored research, which is ongoing, has yielded a number of minigene constructs that show encouraging results when tested in a mouse model.
-UMMS is continuing to optimize constructs with the goal of identifying a lead construct by the middle of 2020. - miniABCA4 (STGD1): This program, which we refer to as the miniABCA4 program, is targeting STGD1, which is associated with mutations in the ABCA4 gene.
-UMMS has generated and is evaluating several ABCA4 minigene constructs in both in vitro and in vivo experiments.
-We have received preliminary results and expect to receive additional results from the miniABCA4 program during the second half of 2020. - miniUSH2A (USH2A-related IRDs): This program, which we refer to as the miniUSH2A program, is targeting IRDs associated with mutations in the USH2A gene, including Usher 2A and USH2A-associated nonsyndromatic autosomal recessive retinitis pigmentosa.
-We initiated this sponsored research with UMMS in July 2019 and expect to receive preliminary results during the second half of 2020.
+The sponsored research has yielded a number of minigene constructs that show encouraging results when tested in a mouse model.
+UMMS is conducting additional experiments to optimize constructs, which were delayed because of restrictions placed by UMMS on animal research activities as a result of the COVID-19 pandemic.
+We currently expect to identify a lead construct during the second quarter of 2021. - miniABCA4 (STGD1): This program, which we refer to as the miniABCA4 program, is targeting STGD1, which is associated with mutations in the ABCA4 gene.
+UMMS generated and evaluated several ABCA4 minigene constructs in both in vitro and in vivo experiments, which yielded what we believe to be encouraging results.
+UMMS is conducting additional experiments to optimize the constructs.
+We expect to receive additional results from the miniABCA4 program during the first half of 2021. - miniUSH2A (USH2A-related IRDs): This program, which we refer to as the miniUSH2A program, is targeting IRDs associated with mutations in the USH2A gene, including Usher 2A and USH2A-associated non-syndromic autosomal recessive retinitis pigmentosa.
+Some of the activities in this program were delayed as a result of the closure of UMMS animal research laboratories due to the COVID-19 pandemic.
+We expect to receive preliminary results from this program during the first half of 2021.